-During COVID-19 emergency, Medicare and all commercial plans have significantly expanded telehealth coverage for all its members during active health concerns, to-date.
-However, the information provided by A Window To Wellness IS NOT a guarantee of the coverage for every plan, as there are exceptions that may apply.
-One exception: is that clients who live out-of-state from the servicing providers licensed state(s) may require an authorization to continue therapy via telehealth.
-Clients are responsible for determining if their policy is allowing telehealth services to continue, if any exceptions apply to their specific plan or if the out-of-state exceptions are applicable to them and for obtaining any required authorization to receive telehealth services covered by their insurance.
+During the COVID-19 emergency, Medicare and all commercial plans have significantly expanded telehealth coverage for all its members during active health concerns, to date.
+However, the information provided by A Window To Wellness IS NOT a guarantee of coverage for every plan, as there are exceptions that may apply.
+One exception is that clients who live out-of-state from the servicing provider's licensed state(s) may require authorization to continue therapy via telehealth.
+Clients are responsible for determining if their policy is allowing telehealth services to continue, if any exceptions apply to their specific plan or if the out-of-state exceptions are applicable to them, and for obtaining any required authorization to receive telehealth services covered by their insurance.
 If an authorization is not obtained, the clients will be responsible for the sessions out-of-pocket in full if denied.

-Most recent update of telehealth coverage as a result of the current COVID-19 Pandemic; as of 12/30/20:
+Update of telehealth coverage as a result of the current COVID-19 Pandemic; updated 7/27/21

 Tricare/Tricare East/Humana Military